 Updatable Subscriptions - For Transactional Replication

 This feature remains supported in versions of SQL Server from 2012 through 2016.
-This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
+This feature will be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

 Transactional replication supports updates at Subscribers through updatable subscriptions and peer-to-peer replication.
 The following are the two types of updatable subscriptions:

 Immediate updating.
 The Publisher and Subscriber must be connected to update data at the Subscriber.

 Queued updating The Publisher and Subscriber do not have to be connected to update data at the Subscriber.
 Updates can be made while the Subscriber or Publisher is offline.